-It is available for download in Google Play and will be available in the Apple App Store by early December.
+It is available for download in Google Play (Android devices) and in the Apple App Store (Apple devices).
 The App’s name is PrePass ELD in both locations.
 Carriers must contact PrePass to set up their account and activate their app or it will not work.
 Carries who want to enroll in this service do not need to qualify for PrePass bypassing.

-The log can be viewed on the device or emailed via FMCSA ELD Web services.
+The log can be viewed on the device.
+It can also be uploaded to the FMCSA via the FMCSA ELD Web service.

 The status choices are Off-Duty, Sleeper Berth, Driving, and On-Duty/Not Driving.

 Read more about the ELD mandate, hours of service and FAQs on the FMCSA Website:

 Yes.
 Just like our existing PrePass bypass service, as regulations are modified or added, we will update the PrePass ELD app to remain in compliance with FMCSA regulations.
 These changes will take effect through updates to the mobile application.

 Yes.
 The PrePass ELD supports co-drivers.
 Each driver, however, will need his or her own ELD license and account.